 The current bylaw is based on an operations model rather than a governance model.
-A switch to a governance model will allow for our Cemeteries to respond and operate in a more efficient matter and to provide better Customer/Public service.
+This means much of the day-to-day operations of cemeteries are regulated by the bylaw rather than the high level decisions on the direction of City cemeteries.
+A switch to a governance model would allow cemeteries to respond and operate in a more efficient matter and to provide better customer/public service.

-We are now proposing a new amendment to the Parks Bylaw to include Cemeteries as most consider the Cemeteries to be "specialized" parks.
+The newly proposed option is to amend the Parks Bylaw to include cemeteries as most consider cemeteries to be "specialized" parks.

-Same as before, with the new proposed amended Parks Bylaw, the operations related rules and procedures for the Cemetery will be moved to a Cemetery Regulations document.
+With the newly proposed amended Parks Bylaw, the operations related rules and procedures for cemeteries will be moved to a Cemetery Regulations document.

-The same rules and concepts still apply for the Cemetery as before but with clarifications and easily understood language.
+The same rules and concepts apply for the cemeteries as before but with clarifications and easily understood language.

-Similar to Parks, we will continue to follow the permitting system where we will continue to work with our families and the community to provide the best possible service for their cemetery and interment needs.
+Similar to Parks, cemeteries will continue to follow the permitting system, working with families and the community to provide the best possible service for their cemetery and interment needs.

-Cemetery stakeholders and the Community should not see any effects with the implementation of the new proposed Parks Bylaw and Cemetery Regulations.
-Any specifics/differences will be outlined in the Cemetery Regulations as well as the process for resolving issues will be clearer.
-The City Manager will be able to deal with Cemetery Regulations issues and ultimately just like before, City Council will have final approval.
+Cemetery stakeholders and the community should not see any changes with the implementation of the newly proposed Parks Bylaw and Cemetery Regulations.
+Any specifics/differences will be outlined in the Cemetery Regulations and the process for resolving issues will be clearer.
+The opertions of cemeteries will be managed by City Manager and any issues arising from the Cemetery Regulations will ultimately be a decision of City Council.

 Click to View Parks Bylaw: Parks Bylaw.pdf